Guy and Pip: Later years

 After their last movie project in the '80s, Guy and Pip, did not do any movies or TV special together.
 Aunor still maintained her status as the country's one and only "superstar," and Cruz did some supporting roles.
 In 2004, Aunor went to the United States to hold a series of concerts and sometimes had Cruz as her special guest.
 Aunor stayed in the United States for eight years.
 In 2011, Aunor went back to the Philippines after eight years of hiatus; she did a TV drama, Sa Ngalan ng Ina, the last directorial job of the late Mario O'Hara, and a movie with Brillante Mendoza entitled Thy Womb', which was an entry to the 2012 Venice International Film Festival.
 She won several international awards and nominations as well as local awards with the film.
 Aunor once again proved that she was still the best actress of the Philippines.
 She recently finished another indie movie, Ang Kwento Ni Mabuti, directed by award-winning director Mes De Guzman.
 Cruz, on the other hand, is very much visible in Philippine television and movies.
 He did several teleseryes (soap operas) in ABS-CBN and GMA Network, two of the biggest TV networks in the country.
 He had participation in ABS-CBN's teleserye Kailangan Ko’y Ikaw, as the character Rodrigo Manrique.
 He is also included in Huwag Ka Lang Mawawala, a teleserye starring Judy Ann Santos.
 Several movies he appeared in include Alfredo Lim: The Untold Stories, Sisterakas, In My Life, When I Met U, Mano Po 5: Gua Ai Di, Pacquiao The Movie, Can This Be Love, Bahay Ni Lola, Hiling, Pag-Ibig Ko Sa Yo Totoo, and Ibulong Mo Sa Diyos.

-In 2013, TV5 Philippines announced that there will be a reunion TV series for Guy and Pip.
+In 2013, TV5 announced that there will be a reunion TV series for Guy and Pip.
 The title of the show was When I Fall In Love.
 The show was directed by Joel Lamangan and premiered on February 11, 2014, as TV5's Valentine's Day offering.
 When I Fall In Love starred Guy and Pip as the Buenaventura couple, Fely and Armando, whose touching love story is told as the narration shifts to and fro in past and present events of their lives.

 A year before their 40th wedding anniversary, Armando, a doctor, is diagnosed with Stage 4 pancreatic cancer.
 Resigned to the fact that his chances of recovery are slim, he chooses to spend the little time he has left with Fely and his three children: Ricky (Marc Abaya), Nica (Nadine Samonte), and Louie (Felix Roco).
 Armando, who tries to remain optimistic despite his illness, wishes to renew his marriage vows with Fely.